semgrep/semgrep-docs/docs/troubleshooting/semgrep.md

 ## Semgrep is too slow

-We record Semgrep runtimes for each file and rule.
-This information is displayed when you include `--time`.
+Semgrep records runtimes for each file and rule.
+This information is displayed when you include the `--time` flag when running Semgrep.
 How you choose to interact with the `--time` output depends on your goals.

-### I just want Semgrep to run faster
+### I want Semgrep to run faster

 Review troubleshooting steps for slow scans at [Semgrep scan troubleshooting: Slow scans](/docs/kb/semgrep-code/semgrep-scan-troubleshooting/#slow-scans).